Office of the Comptroller of the Currency, Treasury (OCC).

 Affected Public: Businesses or other for-profit.

 The OCC believes that the systems covered institutions use to prepare the FR Y-14 reporting templates to submit to the Board will also be used to prepare the reporting templates described in this notice.
+Comments submitted in response to this notice will be summarized and included in the request for OMB approval.
+All comments will become a matter of public record.
 Comments continue to be invited on:

 (a) Whether the collection of information is necessary for the proper performance of the functions of the OCC, including whether the information has practical utility;

 (b) The accuracy of the OCC's estimate of the burden of the collection of information;

 (c) Ways to enhance the quality, utility, and clarity of the information to be collected;

 (d) Ways to minimize the burden of the collection on respondents, including through the use of automated collection techniques or other forms of information technology; and